 I sat perplexed for a while wondering why He did not want me to bring my worries to Him, after all the Bible says in Psalm 55:22 “Cast your burden upon the Lord and He will sustain you.”
 Then He brought to my remembrance a story Jesus told in Luke 18:1-8.
 Jesus told about a women who needed legal protection against her opponent.
 She kept asking the judge but he refused to help her for a long time, then he said to himself “Because this widow bothers me, I will give her legal protection, lest by her continually coming she wear me out.”

 Jesus said “Listen to what the unjust judge said; now shall not God bring about justice for His elect, who cry to Him day and night, and will He delay long over them?
 I tell you that He will bring about justice for them speedily.
 However, when the Son of Man comes, will He find faith in the Earth?”

-If you remember when you first believed, God answered all your prayers very quickly so you would know He is real and feel His presence.
-There comes a time when you should KNOW He is real and BELIEVE in His presence, because He said He would never leave you.
+If you remember when you first believed, God answered all your prayers very quickly, He does this so you would know He is real and feel His presence, but there comes a time when you should KNOW He is real and BELIEVE in His presence, because He said He would never leave you.

-Jesus is looking for those willing to take to the next level of faith.
+Jesus is looking for those who are willing to take their faith to the next level.